acopestake/academicwebsite/content/workingpaper/PASI/index.md

 publication:
 publication_short:

 abstract: This paper exploits China’s accession to the WTO to investigate the propagation of a supply shock across the Indian production network.
 Consistent with a model of multi-product manufacturers gaining access to higher-quality components, a fall in input tariffs raises revenue, quality and prices whilst lowering quality-adjusted prices and the probability of product exit.
 Upgrading persists for at least ten years; at the peak in 2010, products with a 10% higher pre-accession input tariff, and hence a larger post-accession fall in tariffs, have 5.3% higher quality.
-Broader input-output linkages then amplify this effect by up to 75%, with the first two links down the supply chain most significant.
+This in turn raises quality further down the supply chain, with input-output linkages amplifying the one-step effect by up to 75%.
 In contrast to existing literature focused on negative demand effects of the ‘China shock’, these results highlight a potential beneficial impact in developing countries, namely supply-driven quality upgrading.

 tags: []